Online & Hybrid Language Instruction

 Need more help?
 Contact us to schedule individual Zoom sessions with a team member to discuss your questions about online language teaching and learning.

 LRC Happy Hour

-Join us on Zoom this fall for LRC Happy Hour.
+Join us on Zoom this spring for LRC Happy Hour.
 We'd love to hear how it’s going!
 All of it.

 - Bring your (language instruction) stories whether they be good, bad, amazing, or unusual.
 It takes all kinds of stories to make a Happy Hour great!

 - Bring your own coffee, tea, or mystery beverage.